 Basil Protects Against Radiation

 Basil is very low in calories.
 It contains many polyphenolic flavonoids like orientin and vicenin.
 These compounds were tested in in-vitro laboratory for their possible antioxidant protection against radiation induced lipid per-oxidation in mouse liver.

 Basil is found to have chemo-protective potential for colon cancer.
 According to a study, basil plays a significant role in reducing colon tumors.
 Antioxidants in basil prevent many types of cancer.
 Basil lowers blood pressure.
 It also induces copious perspiration.

 Type 2 diabetes (non insulin dependant diabetes) is a common medical condition all over the world.
 Basil is found to benefit people affected by this medical condition.
 It can control blood sugar levels.

 A study published in the “International Journal of Clinical Pharmacology and Therapeutics” in 1996 reported blood sugar lowering effects of about 18 percent after administering basil for one month.
 Flavonoids in basil nurture the cells in the human body.
 They prevent damage from free radicals and radiation.

 Basil is well-known for its antibacterial properties.
 It stops the growth of many bacteria.
 It even stops the growth of bacteria that would have become resistant to antibiotics.
 It is used to treat wounds as it prevents bacterial infections.

-Basil prevents and cures constipation.
-It is an excellent cure for stomach cramps.
+Basil is an excellent cure for stomach cramps.
 People have used basil to treat food poisoning and indigestion for centuries.
 It is very effective against cold and flu.